IDUN provides access to coding assistant and LLMs that is running locally on IDUN HPC cluster.

 Link: https://idun-llm.hpc.ntnu.no

-Install plugin Continue.dev from VS Code Marketplace.
+Install extension Continue from VS Code Marketplace.

 Add configuration file by clicking on gear icon in a chat model list (see screenshot):